Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Results

 \subsection{Diffraction patterns}

 Additional information about the origin of the quantum and isotopic effects that appear for low values of $E_{\rm in}$ is obtained from the analysis of the diffraction patterns in the reflection channel.
-Classically, the diffraction patterns are evaluated by introducing Gaussian binning to the reflected states in the reciprocal space, with Gaussian centered at the values of the quantum-allowed diffraction channels.
-In this sense, they are semi-classical~\cite{Rodriguez2019}.
-In MCTDH, quantum diffraction patterns are obtained by projecting the flux crossing the reflection CAP onto the corresponding diffraction states, as described in Section \ref{sec:Method}.
+Classically, the diffraction patterns are evaluated by introducing Gaussian binning to the reflected states in the reciprocal space, with a Gaussian weight centered at the values of the quantum-allowed diffraction channels.
+In this sense, they are semi-classical.~\cite{Rodriguez2019} Although the semi-classical diffraction patterns already account for the quantization of the final states, the observed rainbow structures arise from the classical focusing of trajectories at specific exit angles induced by the corrugation of the PES.
+However, they do not account for the interference between different scattering pathways.
+The quantum diffraction patterns, which include these interference effects, are obtained by projecting the flux crossing the reflection CAP onto the corresponding diffraction states at a given energy.

-Fig.~\ref{fig:diffpatters} shows the probabilities associated with diffraction energy channels of energy $E_{\rm XY}$.
+Fig.~\ref{fig:diffpatters} shows the probabilities associated with the diffraction energy channels of energy $E_{\rm XY}$.
 The semi-classical prediction for H, D, and T as a function of $E_{\rm XY}$ is reported for three different values of the incident energies: specifically, $E_{\rm in} = 50, 100, 300$~meV.
-Note that although no isotopic effects are present for the reflection probability in the classical picture, isotopic effects do appear in the semi-classical diffraction patterns.
+Note that although no isotopic effects are present for the reflection probability in the classical picture, they do appear in the semi-classical diffraction patterns.
 The latter is evident when comparing the diffraction patterns for the three isotopes at the same $E_{\rm in}$.
 This arises due to the quantization of the final diffraction states that depend themselves on the isotope mass.
-Despite this consideration, the semi-classical diffraction patterns are qualitatively similar for the range of energies that we consider and for the three isotopes.
+Despite this consideration, the semi-classical diffraction patterns are qualitatively similar in the range of energies that we consider and for the three isotopes.
 In all cases, diffraction energy channels are populated up to the maximum allowed value of energy transfer to the parallel components, that is $E_{\rm XY} < E_{\rm in}$.
-Classical trajectories deflect continuously as they approach the corrugated potential induced by the W(110) surface; this gives rise to a negligible reflection probability for back-scattering events ($E_{\rm XY} \approx 0$), with the most probable exit channel being that with the maximum allowed value of $E_{\rm XY}$.
+Classical trajectories deflect continuously as they approach the corrugated potential induced by the W(110) surface; this gives rise to a negligible reflection probability for back-scattering events ($E_{\rm XY} = 0$), with the most probable exit channel being that with the maximum allowed value of $E_{\rm XY}$.